devsecopstalks/website/content/episodes/Terragrunt.md

 Our guest speaker is [Anton Babenko](https://www.linkedin.com/in/antonbabenko/), he is DevSecOps Talks podcast fan, AWS Community Hero, Terraform fanatic, HashiCorp Ambassador and a prolific open source contributor.
 After listening to episode [#9 Terraform in CI](https://devsecops.fm/episodes/terraform-in-ci/) and [#1 Infrastructure as code](https://devsecops.fm/episodes/infrastructure-as-code/),
-Anton decided that enough is enough and volunteered to give his point of view on Terragrunt since he though that we are missing a few impportant points.
+Anton decided that enough is enough and volunteered to give his point of view on Terragrunt since he though that we are missing a few important points.
 In this episode, we are discussing the use cases of [Terragrunt](https://terragrunt.gruntwork.io/), a wrapper around Terraform for working with multiple environment and modules.
 <!--more-->

 <!-- Player -->

-{{< podbean PODBEAN_ID "DevSecOps Talks #_NUM - TITLE" >}}
+{{< podbean xxhih-e13125 "DevSecOps Talks #10 - Are we wrong about Terragrunt?" >}}

 ## Notes